Excaliburns/NoleBot/README.md

   * Allows for hierarchical role assignment with verification further than what discord allows.
 * LFG Command
   * Automatic Voice + Chat Channel creation along with notification of a queue being filled with players.
+* Student Verification
+  * Student verification - Allows for role assignment based on Google Sheets cells.
 * *that's it for now..*
-  * Planned features include student verification, game integration specific to FSU, and other student-driven features.
+  * Coming soon: game integration specific to FSU, and other student-driven features.

 If you would like custom functionality added: Please contact tut#0001 on Discord, or open an issue on GitHub.